 Take a sling on board

 You’ll have your hands free for the luggage before the plane and then, especially on a long-haul flight, when your baby falls asleep in a sling, you may be able to snooze without fear of dropping your precious one on the floor.
 It might work with a toddler too if they are calm enough.
 Ours is very active even in sleep, so, unfortunately, this technique doesn’t work for us after she turned, 1,5.

 Bulk seats and bassinets

 On a long-haul flight, you can book seats in the front row where a baby bassinet can be installed after the takeoff is finished.
 How excited we were to see those seats available for our 12-hour flight to Singapore!
 We bought them right away and were looking forward to trying that option.
 Alas, our little one had different plans and sabotaged ours completely, so after a few minutes, we asked to remove it.
 Some airlines allow to sleep on the floor, most don’t, but you can always ask.

-Have realistic expectations and be prepared to unexpected
+Have realistic expectations and be prepared for unexpected

 Don’t even consider to come right before the gate closure and quickly get on the plane.
 You never know what may pop up right in the middle of your perfect plan of getting to the plane on time: a need for a diaper change, transport delay, queues or a tantrum.
 Even if you are lucky enough to have no delays on the road and security and passport controls, an airport can be a fun playground in itself where your active kid can get tired enough, vent and rid of the excess energy and have a peaceful nap on the plane.